-While deciding the capital structure of the company the promoters will have to decide the proportion of capital to be raised by issue of shares and debentures.
+When deciding on the capital structure of a company, the promoters will have to decide the proportion of capital to be raised by the issue of shares and debentures.

 Factors Determining Capital Structure